Growth and shrinkage of tissue sheets on substrates: buds, buckles, and pores: Abstract

 \section{Abstract}

 Many tissues take the form of thin sheets, being only a single cell thick, but millions of cells wide.
 These tissue sheets can bend and buckle in the third dimension.
-In this work, we investigated the growth of suspended and supported tissue sheets using particle-based simulations.
-We combine particle-based tissue growth and meshless membrane models to simulate the growth of tissue sheets with mechanical feedback.
+In this work, we investigated the growth and shrinkage of suspended and supported tissue sheets using particle-based simulations.
+We construct a minimum model, combining particle-based tissue growth and meshless membrane models, to simulate the growth of tissue sheets with mechanical feedback.
 Free suspended growing tissues exhibit wrinkling when growth is sufficiently fast.
 Conversely, tissues on a substrate form buds when the adhesion to the substrate is weak and/or when the friction with the substrate is strong.
 These buds undergo a membrane-mediated attraction and subsequently fuse.
 The complete detachment of tissues from the substrate and straight buckled bump formation are also obtained at very weak adhesion and/or fast growth rates.
-Tissue pores grow via Ostwald ripening and coalescence.
+In the tissue shrinkage, tissue pores grow via Ostwald ripening and coalescence.
 The reported dynamics can also be applied in research on the detachment dynamics of different tissues with weakened adhesion.